-Keene State College is engaged in its regular Master Planning process.
-The Master Plan is a roadmap for the physical environment of the campus that is re-visited every 10 years to support the mission of Keene State as the distinguished public liberal arts college of New Hampshire.
-It supports College priorities: academic excellence and student success, sustainability, financial stability, and community engagement.
-The Master Plan also improves the day-to-day efficiency and functionality of the campus.
+The Keene State College Master Plan was approved by the Trustees of the University System of New Hampshire in January 2014.
+The Master Plan is a roadmap for the physical environment of the campus and is re-visited every ten years in support of the mission of Keene State as the distinguished public liberal arts college of New Hampshire.
+The plan improves the day-to-day efficiency and functionality of the campus and addresses the College’s priorities of academic excellence and student success, sustainability, financial stability, and community engagement.